Pancake

 • Pancake will only save the current Grasshopper document, excluding any other loaded scripts nor the Rhino file.

-• Alongside the saved file, Pancake will create a text file, describing what leads to the problem.
-For example, you will read messages like Problem might be caused by Component_PipeSurface in SurfaceComponents, attached with a stacktrace.
+• Alongside the saved file, Pancake will create a text file, describing .
+For example, you will read messages like Problem might be caused by Component_PipeSurface in SurfaceComponents, attached with a .

 • As of 1.2.0.0, Pancake will save your document correctly when the editor is inside a cluster.
 Before this version, Pancake will save the cluster instead.